Mutapa Empire: The accidental crusade

-In 1561, a Portuguese Jesuit missionary managed to make his way into the Mwenemutapa's court and convert him to Christianity.
-This did not go well with the Muslim merchants in the capital, and they persuaded the king to kill the Jesuit only a few days after his baptism.
+In 1561, a Portuguese Jesuit missionary, Gonçalo da Silveira made his way into the Mwenemutapa's court and converted him to Christianity.
+This did not sit well with the Muslim merchants in the capital, and they persuaded the king to kill da Silveira only a few days after the baptism.
 This was all the justification the Portuguese needed to penetrate the interior and take control of the gold mines and ivory routes.
 After a lengthy preparation, an expedition of 1,000 men under Francisco Barreto was launched in 1568.
 They managed to get as far as the upper Zambezi, but local disease decimated the force.
 The Portuguese returned to their base in 1572 and took their frustrations out on the Swahili traders, whom they massacred.
 They replaced them with Portuguese and their half-African progeny who became prazeiros (estate holders) of the lower Zambezi.
 Mutapa maintained a position of strength exacting a subsidy from each captain of Portuguese Mozambique that took the office.
 The Mwenemutapa also levied a duty of 50 percent on all trade goods imported.